With a little help from your friends: semi-cooperative games via Joker moves: Joker games

-\myparagraph{Winning strategies in Joker games.} The attractor construction cannot only be used to compute the states of the Joker attractor, but also to construct the corresponding winning strategy.
-To do so, we need to update the definitions of the (controllable) predecessor.
-This requires some extra administration, recording which actions used in $\pre$ and $\cpre_1$ are \emph{witnesses} for moving to states $Q'$.
+The attractor construction cannot only be used to compute the states of the Joker attractor, but also to construct the corresponding winning strategy.
+As is common in strategy construction, we do so by adding some extra administration to the (controllable) predecessor operations $\pre$ and $\cpre$.
+The witnessed predecessor $w\pre(Q')$ returns the states \emph{and} their Joker moves into $Q'$.
+Similarly, the witnessed controllable predecessor $w\cpre(Q')$ returns the states, \emph{and} their Player 1 actions that force the game into $Q'$.